jqlang/jq/docs/content/manual/manual.md

 :::

-## Path functions
+## Path expression functions

+The following functions all take a [path expression](#path-expressions).

 ### `path(path_expression)` {#path}

 Outputs array representations of the given path expression in `.`.
 The outputs are arrays of strings (object keys) and/or numbers (array indices).
+The outputs of this function can be processed with [path functions](#path-functions).

 Path expressions are jq expressions like `.a`, but also `.[]`.
 There are two types of path expressions: ones that can match